GradualRelease22/route_optimizer_with_PredictiveModeling/README.md

-# Simple Intelligent Route Optimizer
+# My Simple Intelligent Route Optimizer
+Hello!

-This project is a simple intelligent route optimization system built with Python and Flask.
+This is my project that is a simple intelligent route optimization system built with Python and Flask.

 The app lets a user enter delivery stops, then it predicts the estimated time for each part of the route and returns an optimized stop order.